Garlic Rosemary Sous Vide Steak sounds impressive but it’s so simple with the right tools and techniques.

 - 1.5 pounds tenderloin steaks ¾" to 1" thick boneless steaks, about 4-6 ounces each

 - 4 cloves garlic

 - 2 tablespoons butter

-- Fill a large pot with warm water, clip or stand your sous-vide machine up in it according to the device’s specifications, and set the desired time to 40 minutes and temperature to 130 degrees fahrenheit for medium rare, 135 for medium, 150 for medium well and 156 or above for well done.
+- Fill a large pot with warm water, clip or stand your sous-vide machine up in it according to the device’s specifications, and set the desired time to 40 minutes and temperature to 135 degrees fahrenheit for medium, or as desired.

 - Season steaks liberally with salt, pepper and garlic powder.
-Place each steak in a FoodSaver® vacuum bag leaving at least 4 inches of space between the steak and the top of bag.
-Evenly distribute sliced garlic and rosemary sprigs between each steak and place on top between the steak and the vacuum bag.
+Place each steak in vacuum bag leaving at least 4 inches of space between the steak and the top of bag.
+Evenly distribute sliced garlic and rosemary sprigs on top of steak and vacuum seal.

 - Once the time is up, remove bag from water and let rest up to 10 minutes if desired.
 Remove steaks from the bag reserving any juices and place steak on a paper towel–lined plate.
 Pat it dry very carefully on both sides.
 Season again with salt and pepper.

-- Heat the oil in a medium cast iron skillet over high heat.
+- Heat oil in heavy skillet over high heat.
 When the oil is shimmering, add the steak and sear until well-browned, about 30 seconds per side.
 Transfer steak to a cutting board and let rest for 5 minutes.
 Remove, top with a dollop of butter and serve.